 #4) A walk around the Gardens by the Bay

-I recommend to arrive from the Dragonfly Bridge, to have a front view of the Supertree Grove: a system of vertical gardens that look like trees, located in the middle of this area and embedded with environmentally sustainable functions like photovoltaic cells to harvest solar energy.
+I recommend to arrive from the Dragonfly Bridge, to have a front view of the Supertree Grove: a system of vertical gardens that look like trees, located in the middle of this area and embedded with environmentally sustainable functions like photovoltaic cells to harvest solar energy (Gardens by the Bay).
 The best time to visit the area is at the sunset, waiting for the Light Show that illuminates the different vertical gardens with colored lights at the rhythm of music (in our case Vincero´ / Nessun Dorma – Turandot by Puccini).
 There are two Light Shows: the first begins at 7.45 p.m., the second at 8.45 p.m.
 There is no fee charged for the Gardens by the Bay.

 We were particularly lucky since we could also see the temporary exhibition (until 15th March 2020) of 334 large inflated egg-shaped lights floating on Dragonfly Lake at Gardens by the Bay: simply beautiful.

 When you see it for the first time, you think: I might have already seen this design (Helix Bridge – Wikipedia).
 When you are walking over this pedestrian bridge, you realize that you are following the shape of the DNA!
 Pairs of colored letters c & g, as well a & t, placed on the floor represents the main bases of the DNA: cytosine, guanine, adenine & thymine.
 The bridge connects Marina South to the Esplanade and Youth Olympic Park.

 It is a short road, but indeed full of colors and life (Haji Lane – Wikipedia).
 The murals on the wall of the Piedra Negra bistro´ is only the first of others featuring the facades of the small bars there.